 Cats with these conditions or diseases are prone to being low on Vitamin B12 or (in the case of heart disease) needing extra.

-- Sick or unwell cats who are off their food
+- Sick or unwell cats who won't eat

 - Renal Disease